DataMapDev/wfp-map/README.md

 1. **Mapbox Integration**: The globe map is rendered using Mapbox GL JS, allowing smooth transitions (fly-to effect) when a user selects a country.

 2. **Country Selection**: A dropdown menu enables the user to choose a country, which triggers the map to zoom in on that country and display details such as population and income group.
-Currently, only **Aruba** and **Afghanistan** can be selected, as their coordinates have been manually added.
-In the future, an API could be used to fetch the coordinates for all countries dynamically.
+The application utilizes the **Mapbox Geocoding API** to fetch the coordinates dynamically for the selected country, enhancing the flexibility of country selection.

 3. **Data Buttons**: Four buttons appear after a country is selected:
    - **IPC (Integrated Food Security Phase Classification)**